Uet era Ngermeuangel

 Jellyfish of president Remeliik

 Ngermeuangel Lake is a deep meromictic marine lake, some 12 – 15 thousand years old.
 The area of the lake is approximately 4.3 ha, maximum length roughly 290 meters, depth up to 40 meters.
 This is the deepest meromictic lake in Palau and also the anoxic layer is the deepest one – it starts at 18 meters depth below the approximately 1-meter thick layer of purple-sulfur bacteria.

 This marine lake has a comparatively larger layer of liveable marine water.
 Most likely this is the reason why in this lake there is a comparatively large population of endemic subspecies of golden jellyfish Mastigias cf. papua remeliiki.
 It has been named after the Palauan president Haruo Remeliik.

-Possibly the comparatively larger depth (or longer adaptation time to life in lake) also saved jellyfish during the heat of the El Niño/La Niña event in the late 1990s – while in Jellyfish Lake jellyfish disappeared (happily only for a while), here the population was less affected than in any other researched jellyfish lake.
+Possibly the comparatively larger depth (or longer adaptation time to live in the lake) also saved jellyfish during the heat of the El Niño/La Niña event in the late 1990s – while in Jellyfish Lake jellyfish disappeared (happily only for a while), here the population was less affected than in any other researched jellyfish lake.

 Golden jellyfish in this lake have a similar daily migration pattern to that of Jellyfish Lake – but here jellyfish do not avoid the shadow.
 Golden jellyfish of Remeliik is small – diameter does not exceed 14 cm.

 This lake contains also another species of jellyfish – Aurelia sp.
 This jellyfish has a well-pronounced habit of vertical migration, possibly following the movements of their prey – copepods.